antarctica/PolarRoute/docs/source/sections/Command_line_interface.rst

 ::

-    config : A configuration file detailing how to build the digital enviroment.
+    config : A configuration file detailing how to build the digital environment.
 JSON parsable

 The format of the required *<config.json>* file can be found in the :ref:`configuration - mesh construction` section of the documentation.